geoffreybaird.com Elwood - Melbourne Australia Where's that? . CONTACT GEOFFREY

-MIDI Files do not contain sounds. they contain 'instructions'
+MIDI Files do not contain sounds.
+They are not audio recordings.

 MIDI-FILE'S ARE LIKE ANY OTHER FILE ON YOUR COMPUTER.
-They are collections of digital bits and pieces that contain information,that is interpreted by a musical instrument of some kind and the piece of music is "played back" by the instrument.t
+They are collections of digital bits and pieces that contain information, that is interpreted by a musical instrument of some kind and the piece of music is "played back" by the instrument.

 A midi-file is not a 'recording' as such.